-Can you imagine how sweet these cinnamon dough ornaments smell?
+Can you imagine how sweet these cinnamon ornaments smell?
 Rich, dark brown ornaments imprinted with leaves and scented with apple and cinnamon couldn’t be a more suitable craft for the holidays!
-Cinnamon dough ornaments are very easy to make, and with a few tips you will have the perfect consistency of dough to transform into decoration.
+Cinnamon dough ornaments are very easy to make, and with a few tips, you will have the perfect consistency of dough to transform into decoration.

-It’s a shame that you can’t smell these cinnamon dough ornaments through your screen because the aroma is amazing: tummy-warming sweet spiced apples.
+It’s a shame that you can’t smell these cinnamon ornaments through your screen because the aroma is amazing: tummy-warming sweet spiced apples.
 It wafts throughout the house as you make them and will continue to scent the Christmas tree for years to come.

-I love this recipe so much more than the traditional salt dough ornaments.
+I love this cinnamon ornament recipe so much more than the traditional salt dough ornaments.
 They appear so much more rustic to me, especially with the leaf imprints.
 Plus, salt dough lacks the key part of what makes these ornaments so amazing…the cinnamon smell!

 If you are looking for a Christmas ornament crafting project this year, you won’t be disappointed.
-Designed to resemble gingerbread, this cinnamon dough ornament recipe only requires three ingredients.
+Designed to resemble gingerbread, this cinnamon ornament recipe only requires three ingredients.

 Since they are made of only non-perishable ingredients, they will last for many Christmases.
 But don’t be fooled by the smell!
-This cinnamon dough is not edible as this recipe includes glue to help hold them together.
+This cinnamon dough is not edible, as this recipe includes glue to help hold them together.

 Since you won’t be eating this dough, don’t waste your money on expensive spices.
 Besides cinnamon, you can also use allspice, nutmeg, and pumpkin pie spice if those scents are more up your alley!